-LS-23 To provide adequate utility services to the area in keeping with the area's scenic qualities.
-LS-23.1 Utility Undergrounding The County shall require the undergrounding of all electric, cable, phone and gas line discretionary development.
+LS-23 To provide adequate utility services to the area in keeping with the area's scenic L3-Z3 qualities.

+LS-23.1 Utility Undergrounding

+The County shall require the undergrounding of all electric, cable, phone and gas lines for all discretionary development.

 LS-24 To provide public services at the level desired by area residents.